Terrible news this morning as WFTV is reporting a man has died in an industrial…

 If on the other hand you are a Disney veteran and you have already been to the parks recently, you have more options.

-On the other hand, you might want to hold out on going in 2020 and wait to go in 2021 instead.
-If you’ve already experienced these new lands and rides and you can’t go in both years, we recommend you waiting for some of the other projects Disney is working on for 2021 and beyond.
+On the other hand, you might want to hold out on going in 2021 and wait to go in 2022 instead.
+If you’ve already experienced these new lands and rides and you can’t go in both years, we recommend you waiting for some of the other projects Disney is working on for 2022 and beyond so you get the most for your money.

-The new guidelines and changes Disney is implementing might be too much, and you don’t want to deal with all that hassle right now.
-We don’t blame you if that is the case and you should wait.
+The new guidelines and changes at Disney World might be too much, and you don’t want to deal with all that hassle right now.
+We don’t blame you if feel that way and if that is the case you should wait.

-Then there is Walt Disney World’s 50th Anniversary in 2021.
-Disney World is expecting millions of more visitors in 2021 because of the 50th Anniversary celebration, and if you are a long-time Disney park fan like us, you will probably appreciate what Disney is working on for the event and will put up with the record crowds.
+Then there is Walt Disney World’s 50th Anniversary starting in 2021 and carrying on into 2022.
+Disney World is expecting more visitors in both years because of the 50th Anniversary celebration, and if you are a long-time Disney park fan like us, you will probably appreciate what Disney is working on for the event and will put up with the higher crowds.

 A first-time guest won’t have that same nostalgia and is probably better off going when it’s less crowded and can enjoy the regular attractions more.
 We’ll get into this more in a bit.
-Now let’s take a closer look at what’s going on 2020 and 2021 in Disney World and if those will be negatives or positives for you.
+Now let’s take a closer look at the specific events going on in 2021 and 2022 at Disney World and if those will be negatives or positives for you.

-What is it be like to visit Disney World in 2020?
-First, the Disney World parks reopened from closure on July 11.
-Since everything has gone pretty well so far, we are under the assumption that the parks will remain open throughout 2020, although nothing is guaranteed.
+What is it be like to visit Disney World in 2021?
+First, the Disney World parks reopened from closure last July.
+Since everything has gone pretty well so far, and it’s a pretty safe assumption at this point to say that the parks will remain open throughout 2021.

 Though our case has gotten significantly weaker since the beginning of the year, there are a few reasons to at least consider going to Disney World this year.